routegy/routegy-docs/app/docs/reference/action-types/webhook.md

 # Webhook

-The webhook action type is used to call a webhook URL with JSON payload for every [event](/reference/events/) created by a [app](/reference/apps/).
+The webhook action type is used to call a webhook URL with JSON payload for every [event](/reference/events/) created by an [app](/reference/apps/).

 ::: warning
 Webhooks are not yet configurable using [templating](/reference/templating/).